-- exports from Korea by Union Steel Co.
-Ltd;4 - all exports from Taiwan;5 and - in respect of the countervailing investigation only, exports from China by Angang Steel Company Limited (ANSTEEL).6
+- exports from Korea by Union Steel Co., Ltd and exports from Taiwan by Sheng Yu Co.
+Ltd and Ta Fong Steel Co., Ltd; and - exports from China by Angang Steel Company Limited and ANSC TKS Galvanising Co., Ltd.

-The then Attorney-General accepted the ITRB's recommendations and findings that aluminium zinc coated steel from China and Korea had been dumped and aluminium zinc coated steel from China had been subsidised and that material injury was caused to the Australian industry.
+The then Attorney-General accepted the ITRB's recommendations and findings that galvanised steel from China, Korea and Taiwan had been dumped and galvanised steel from China had been subsidised and that material injury was caused to the Australian industry.